Gwynedd

 Gwynedd (/cy/) is a county in the north-west of Wales.
-It borders Anglesey across the Menai Strait to the north, Conwy, Denbighshire, and Powys to the east, Ceredigion over the Dyfi estuary to the south, and the Irish Sea to the west.
+It borders Anglesey across the Menai Strait to the north, Conwy County Borough, Denbighshire, and Powys to the east, Ceredigion over the Dyfi estuary to the south, and the Irish Sea to the west.
 The city of Bangor is the largest settlement, and the administrative centre is Caernarfon.
 The preserved county of Gwynedd, which is used for ceremonial purposes, includes the Isle of Anglesey.

-Gwynedd is the second largest county in Wales but sparsely populated, with an area of 979 sqmi and a population of 117,400.
-After Bangor (18,322), the largest settlements are Caernarfon (9,852), Bethesda (4,735), and Pwllheli (4,076).
-The county has the highest percentage of Welsh speakers in Wales, at 64.4%, and is considered a heartland of the language.

-The geography of Gwynedd is mountainous, with a long coastline to the west.
-The county contains much of Snowdonia (Eryri), a national park which contains Wales's highest mountain, Snowdon (Yr Wyddfa; 3560 ft).
-To the west, the Llŷn Peninsula is flatter and renowned for its scenic coastline, part of which is protected by the Llŷn AONB.
-Gwynedd also contains several of Wales's largest lakes and reservoirs, including the largest, Bala Lake (Llyn Tegid).